French Quarter: Jackson Square

 In 1856, city leaders purchased an equestrian statue of Jackson from the sculptor Clark Mills.
 The statue was placed at the center of the square, which was converted to a park from its previous use as a military parade ground and execution site.
-(Convicted criminals were sometimes hanged in the square.
-After the slave insurrection of 1811 during the U.S. territorial period, some of the insurgents were sentenced to death here in Orleans Parish under a justice system which had not yet been converted to American ideals, and their severed heads were displayed here.)
+Convicted criminals were sometimes hanged in the square.
+After the slave insurrection of 1811 during the U.S. territorial period, some of the insurgents were sentenced to death in Orleans Parish, and their severed heads were displayed there.

 The square originally overlooked the Mississippi River across Decatur Street; however, the view was blocked in the 19th century when larger levees were built along the river.
 The riverfront was long devoted to shipping-related activities at the heart of the port.
 The administration of Mayor Moon Landrieu put in a scenic boardwalk across from Jackson Square; it is known as the "Moon Walk" in his honor.
 At the end of the 1980s, old wharves and warehouses were demolished to create Woldenberg Park, extending the riverfront promenade up to Canal Street.

 On the opposite side of the square from the River are three 18th‑century historic buildings, which were the city's heart in the colonial era.
 The center of the three is St. Louis Cathedral.
 The cathedral was designated a minor basilica by Pope Paul VI.
 To its left is the Cabildo, the old city hall, now a museum, where the final transfer papers for the Louisiana Purchase were signed.
 To the cathedral's right is the Presbytère, built to match the Cabildo.
 The Presbytère, originally planned to house the city's Roman Catholic priests and authorities, was adapted as a courthouse at the start of the 19th century after the Louisiana Purchase, when civilian government was elevated over church authority.
 In the 20th century it was adapted as a museum.